nic-hartley/httpserv/README.md

 - Ensure the `..` block works as expected with other browsers
 - Better error handling, so errors are less likely to crash the entire program
 - Supporting percent-encoding in URLs
-- Testing of some kind
+- Testing of any kind (probably integration tests)
 - More easily customizable mappings, to support extensions with `.`s in them
 - Multithreading, maybe feature-gated, useful for serving lots of little files
 - Respecting `Accept` headers
 - Support for `Content-Encoding`, especially `gzip` (for pre-`gzip`'d files)
-- Feature-gated TLS support, useful for testing sites that make requests to HTTPS sites.
+- Feature-gated TLS support, useful for testing sites that make requests to HTTPS sites
-- Feature-gated advanced option parsing with getopts or clap
+- Feature-gated advanced option parsing with getopts or clap, for more typical command syntax
 - Feature-gated Markdown parsing

 Planned non-features include: